 In housing court, the tenant may have the option of meeting with a mediator to work out a suitable agreement with the landlord that is signed by both parties.
 If the tenant fails to abide by the agreement, the landlord can proceed with the eviction.

-A tenant has a number of defenses to assert against the eviction, including the following:
+A tenant in Massachusetts has a number of defenses to assert against the eviction, including the following:

 - Invalid notice to quit.